rustedivan/tapmap/dotplan.md

 x Put label layout on a backthread (no, it's plenty fast as it is, no problems)
 - Consider instance-based line rendering

+## Instance-based line rendering
+Looking to implement this method [Instanced line rendering](https://wwwtyro.net/2019/11/18/instanced-lines.html) by Rye Terrell.
+I think this is actually worthwhile, because I have statically generated border geometry, but at least one draw call per region.
+It's a bit awkward that I don't have control over how many drawcalls I'm making - potentially hundreds to cover, say, France's provinces.
+Since all the borders (of a type) share the same width and color, they can all be baked into a massive, massive drawcall.
+I can dispatch all country borders in one (two, to fill out the joins).
+Currently I can't do that, since they are drawn as triangle strips, which means I have to start and stop between each loop.

+With IBLR, each line segment in the entire map is one independent quad, transformed into place by an offset+stride into a huge uniform buffer.

+The model for each line segment is a unit box, centered vertically and left-aligned.
+(Each segment is constructed from two basis vectors, one for the direction and one for the width.)
+For each segment in the border loop, push the line segment instance's two vertices, calculate the AB vector and the normal N. Terrell has a fun trick for creating line-strips: each vertex consists of two floats (XY) and each segment instance draws two vertices (AB).
+However, when drawing the segments, set the stride to only one vertex, and draw 2N instances.
+This way, a uniform buffer with vertices ABCDA will draw (AB, BC, CD, DA).

+Bevel joins are constructed as one extra draw call.
+Create instance geometry from each point in the linestrip, with P and the adjoining segments' normal vectors.
+For each point in the linestrip, a triangle can be constructed in the same way, and dispatched in the same draw call.

+Since this solution looks like FixedScaleRenderPrimitive, I can control the line width in the same way.
+With that, I can actually replace the selection renderer AND the POI renderer with the same tech.
+When POIs are instance rendered, I can probably render them as geometry instead of as textured quads, which is nice.
+So let's make a proper instance-renderer setup.

+## Instance rendering support
+What I want is a BaseRenderPrimitive that can hold a short bit of indexed geometry, and a large buffer of per-instance uniforms.
+Would work fine to inherit InstancedRenderPrimitive<T> from BRP and just add a buffer for the per-instance data.
+The poly/index geometry data is fine as it is; the MTLPrimitiveType will be just as useful.

+Well... actually, the uniform buffers belong to the _renderer_, not the primitive?
+So I need a small BaseRenderPrimitive, and then the rest is up to the instanced border renderer?
+Sweet.
+Just need to write a specialisation of render<T> to take the instance count.
+The half-segment stride stuff is part of the pipeline descriptor - which is also part of the border renderer.

+With triple-buffering, it will be fairly OK to recreate the entire per-instance buffer when the border set changes - that's fine.
+Currently, I'm creating a new primitive per region border on a backthread - recreating one primitive with a larger per-instance uniform buffer built on the CPU is probably fast enough, and I can definitely build a method that just updates the per-instance uniform buffer and keeps the rest of the data intact.
+Ah-hah - actually, there's no requirement for all uniform buffers in the triple-buffer ring to be of the same size.
+I can make the instance count a part of the uniform buffer, or just triple-buffer the count as well.
+This will be super nice.

 # Rendering brief, step 2
  There are some effects I want to spice up the presentation.
 I'm a little stuck at how to lookup the color for a region at runtime, since the base color isn't always static.
 Specifically, provinces have different colors when visited and unvisited.
 I can definitely route around that, and ~100 O(1) dictionary lookups per frame isn't going to make a difference, but it's _wrong_.
 To help guide the stylesheet lookup design, let's take a look at those extra effects.